jtonic/tony_software_development_cookbook/docs_src/idea_code_format_with_editorconfig.md

-# Recipe 1: Format code using IntelliJ Idea and .editorconfig
+# Recipe 1: Code format using IntelliJ Idea and .editorconfig

 ## Description